 - Location of worms, whether they are in internal organs

-The heavy infestion can also be determined by placing a still camera inside our body known as endoscopy.
+The heavy infection can also be determined by placing a still camera inside our body known as endoscopy.

 How to treat Ascariasis?

 Infections having no symptoms do not need treatment.
-In some cases Ascariasis gets fine on its own when there are no male worms to mate with female.
+In some cases, Ascariasis gets fine on its own when there are no male worms to mate with the female.
+There are several Ascariasis treatment options.
 Roundworms are usually treated with anti-parasitic medicines.

 - Intestinal obstruction